-There are two methods for creating a new Application Role:
+There are two methods for creating a new application role:

-- Create New A new Application Role is created.
-Members can be added at the same time or you can save the new role after naming it and add members later. - Copy Existing A new Application Role is created by copying an existing Application Role.
-The copy contains the same members as the original, and is made a Grantee of the same Application Policy as is the original.
-Modifications can be made as needed to the copy to further customize the new Application Role.
+Create New - Creates a new application role.
+You can add members at the same time or you can save the new role after naming it, and add members later.

+Copy Existing - Creates an application role by copying an existing application role.
+The copy contains the same members as the original, and is made a grantee of the same application policy as is the original.
+Modifications can be made as needed to the copy to further customize the new application role.

-Membership in an Application Role is controlled using the Application Roles page in Fusion Middleware Control.
-Valid members of an Application Role are Users, Groups, and other Application Roles.
+Membership in an application role is controlled using the Application Roles page in Fusion Middleware Control.
+Valid members of an application role are users, groups, and other application roles.

 Permission grants are controlled in the Application Policies page in Fusion Middleware Control.
-The permission grant definitions are set in the Application Policy, then the Application Policy is granted to the Application Role.
+The permission grant definitions are set in the application policy, then the application policy is granted to the application role.
 For more information, see Section 2.4.3, "Creating Application Policies Using Fusion Middleware Control".

-To create a new Application Role:
+To create a new application role:

-- Log in to Fusion Middleware Control, navigate to Security, then select Application Roles to display the Application Roles page. - For information, see Section 2.4.1, "Starting Oracle Fusion Middleware Control and Locating the Pages for Managing Security". - Whether or not the obi application stripe is pre-selected and the Application Policies are displayed depends upon the method used to navigate to the Application Roles page. - If necessary, select Select Application Stripe to Search, then select obi from the list.
+1. Log in to Fusion Middleware Control, and display the Application Roles page.

+For information, see Section 2.4.1, "Displaying Application Policies and Application Roles Using Fusion Middleware Control".

+Whether or not the obi application stripe is pre-selected and the application policies are displayed depends upon the method used to navigate to the Application Roles page.

+If necessary, select Select Application Stripe to Search, then select obi from the list.
 Click the search icon next to Role Name.

-The Oracle Business Intelligence Application Roles display.
-The following figure shows the default Application Roles.
+The Oracle Business Intelligence application roles display.
+Figure 2-5 shows the default application roles.